AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 Some chart types can have only one series.
 To configure their states, use the **normal()**, **hovered()**, and **selected()** methods of the chart.
 The next step is to combine them with the methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api} - choose ones that work with your chart type.

-**Note 1:** To configure an individual point of a chart, add to your data extra fields corresponding with the methods mentioned above.
+**Note 1:** To configure an individual point of a chart, add to your data extra fields corresponding to the methods mentioned above.

 **Note 2:** There is also an alternative way to set the normal state of a chart: see the [Shortcuts](#shortcuts_\(normal\)) section.